Pinson leads No. 19 Missouri to 73-64 win at No. 6 Tennessee

 Bailey’s 3-pointer shortly after halftime cut Missouri’s lead to 44-40.
 That’s when the Tigers went on a 9-2 run, keyed by a 3-pointer from Kobe Brown.

-Pinson, who struggled in the previous two games, scored 19 points in the first half — including three 3-pointers — to lead Missouri to a 40-34 advantage.
+Pinson scored 19 points in the first half — including three 3-pointers — to lead Missouri to a 40-34 advantage.
 Smith had 13 before the break.

+“Dru’s been playing at a high level the past few games,” Martin said.
+“He shot great.”

 The opening period was an uphill battle from the start for the Vols.
 They committed three turnovers before scoring a point and trailed 17-5 by the midway point.
 Pons was the only effective scorer for Tennessee with 15.